You know you have a hit on your hands when even the kids love J Dub’s Chicken Cakes.

-These Chicken Cakes have been in my repertoire for quite a long time, and they were a hit from day 1.
+These Chicken Cakes have been in my repertoire for over 15 years, and they were a hit from day 1.

 My recipe makes 12 croquettes.

 But, when all of the kids are home college, I double the recipe.

 I also keep the cakes warm in the oven while I am finishing up the croquettes.